unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-sitrep-1.md

 That place is: mipsel-buildroot-linux-uclibc/bin/ld: cannot find -los

 There's a lot to say about this, but right now I don't have a very organised way of saying it.
 I have been poking and prodding and compiling things like libos.so manually to see what would happen, but the issues persist.
-Rather than spew half-remembered thoughts and confusion at you, I'll summarise the problem properly (tomorrow?) while I'm diagnosing it more methodically and then make another post.
+Rather than spew half-remembered thoughts and confusion at you, I'll diagnose the problem more methodically (tomorrow?) and summarise it in another post.

 ## Excessive details